Projeto-Plataforma-de-Vendas/Sistema-Vendas-Legado/docs/REFACTORING_SUMMARY.md

 ## Notes

-- The `.venv` folder remains at the root and is functional
+- The `venv` folder remains at the root and is functional
 - Git history is preserved
 - The project is on the `login-dev` branch
 - Database scripts are retained in `Script BD Vendas/` for reference